monoidic/go-api-parser/README.md

 Contributions are welcome.
 Please submit a pull request if you have any improvements or bug fixes.

 ## Contact
-If you have any questions, please feel free to contact me at [Mikk pane oma email siia].
+If you have any questions, please feel free to open an issue.

 ## Disclaimer
 This script is provided as-is without any warranty.
 Use it at your own risk.